f3-factory/F3com-data/3.6/views-and-templates/main.md

 <p>Hello, <?= $name ?></p>
 ```

-To display this template, you can have PHP code that looks like this (stored in a file separate from the template):
+To display this template, you can use the `View`class, which looks like this (stored in a file separate from the template):

 ```php
 $f3=require('lib/base.php');